Harshita27/DBLPGraph/README.md

 <h2>How to run the application</h2>

-1. Database Creation: Create jar with main class as ParseInProceedings.java
+1. Database Creation: Run the jar at Jars/DBLP_GraphCreation.jar with the following arguments:

-2. Database Traversal: Create jar with main class as TraverseGraph.java By default these classes have the path set for ec2 instance which can be changed
+java -jar DBLP_GraphCreation.jar /path/tp/dblp/xml

+The application currently creates the database on an ec2 instance, and the database path has been set to that.

+2. Database Traversal: Run the jar at Jars/DBLP_GraphTraversal.jar

+java -jar DBLP_GraphTraversal.jar

+This jar looks for the database stored at the ec2 location as specified in the previous step